servierhub/top-prisme/README.md

 # PRISME Forum members on GitHub
 This is an automatically generated[^1] list of [PRISME Forum members](https://prismeforum.org/) that are present on GitHub.
 It will be periodically refreshed.

-Also be sure to check our companion list of [best open source software from those companies](https://github.com/servierhub/top-opensource-prisme).

 ## PRISME Forum Mission and Goals (extract)
 The mission of PRISME is to provide a forum for the exchange of non-commercially sensitive information among its Members in order to enhance the efficiency, effectiveness and impact of global Research and Development Information Management and Information Technology (“R&D IT”) organizations within the biotechnology and pharmaceutical (“biotech and pharma”) industries.